Schoolhouse.world: peer tutoring, for free.

 In an effort to bring order to the chaos, he selected what we call pure lines or true breeding lines.
 This means that if a pea plant was tall in height, then all the plants arising from the seeds of that plant through self-fertilization must be tall, and plants from those pea plants must be tall and all successive generations of pea plants are tall.

-Mendel picked seven distinct characteristics, each with 2 different traits (variants):
+Mendel picked seven distinct characteristics, each with two different traits (variants):

 1. Seed shape: Round and Wrinkled seeds